Repeat medication - Patient Information

 How do I order / receive my repeat medicine?

-Ordering via the NHS App is safest & is easiest (from app stores).
-We process hundreds of repeat prescription requests daily: each needs care & attention & the process to be efficient & safe.
+Ordering via the NHS App is safest & is easiest.
+We process 100’s of repeat prescription requests daily: each needs care & attention & the process to be efficient & safe.

 How long does it take to get a repeat prescription?